davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

     d.  if a fn modifies system_date.txt (e.g. set_system_date_to), then script create_testdata_for_csv_files_bought_and_sold.py does not need to create an input-file nor an output file with expected_testresult.
-        elif a fn modifies bought.csv or sold.csv, then the script does does.
+        elif a fn modifies bought.csv or sold.csv, then the script does.

     e.
 At this point all testcases will fail, because the fn-body of the "fn under test" is still empty at this point.